jureyherrera/TiO2-NPs_sludge_WWTP_Chihuahua/README.md

 TiO2-NPS Sludge from WWTP from Chihuahua
 =============================

-Data base and Orange project used to analyze the data from Ti K-edge microXANES
+Data base and Orange project used to analyze the data from Ti K-edge microXANES for the publication: [https://doi.org/10.3390/nano12050744](https://doi.org/10.3390/nano12050744)

 Orange Project
 ===================